Wimbledon F.C.: European record

 ^{1}Both home matches in this competition were played at Brighton and Hove Albion's Goldstone Ground, as Selhurst Park was unavailable.

 Players

 First team squad

-The squad given here is made up of the players registered to the club on the date of Wimbledon F.C.'s final league match (Wimbledon 10 Derby County, 9 May 2004).
+The squad given here is made up of the players registered to the club on the date of Wimbledon's final league match (Wimbledon 10 Derby County, 9 May 2004).
 Updated 9 May 2004.